 A rash is a generic term that describes some sort of itchiness or irritation of the skin.
 Your doctor would be the best resource to look and narrow down what a rash represents and what might be causing it.
 For little ones, their pediatrician may decide to refer you to an allergist and/or a dermatologist.

 When is a Rash a Milk Allergy?

+You may be wondering can dairy cause diaper rash?
 You should always refer to your pediatrician to help you understand what is causing your little one’s rash, but it’s also important to look at the big picture.
 Sometimes a baby with a cow milk allergy will also display other symptoms in addition to the rash.
 For instance, you may also see symptoms of diarrhea, vomiting, gassiness, wheezing, runny nose, and/or colic.

 If you do see a rash accompanied by any of these other symptoms, make sure to keep detailed notes and share all symptoms with your little one’s doctor so that the healthcare team has all of the information to get to the bottom of what might be happening.

 Also, make sure to work with your pediatrician to come up with a plan for taking care of your baby’s skin – no matter what is triggering the rash, it is important to take possible steps to alleviate the rash and any discomfort.
 Some possible steps your little one’s doctor might suggest include: